hcs42/timestat/README.markdown

-**Timestat** is a program for creating and displaying time statistics about activities.
+**Timestat** is a command-line program for creating and displaying time statistics about activities.

+Timestat's features include:

+- Record actions like starting/stopping doing a task.
+- Print different statistics and summaries.
+- Set targets and print statistics about them.
+- Select an activity with a pattern and/or interactively.
+- All information is kept in plain-text files that are easy to edit manually too.

 Quick demo
 ==========